 Since then the worm has not been able to destroy people or animals, but from time to time it raises its hump and when that happens it is a premonition of some big event".

-(Loosely translated from Þjóðsögur Jóns Árnasonar - The Folklore of Jón Árnason).
+(Loosely translated from Þjóðsögur Jóns Árnasonar - The Compilation of Folklore by Jón Árnason).

 If you want to try to spot the monster then the round-trip from Egilsstaðir around the Lagarfljót lake is around 70 km long on ring-road 1 and road 931 with a lot of interesting sights on the way.